Pinchers

-Delroy Thompson (born 12 April 1965), better known by his stage name Pinchers, is a Jamaican reggae and dancehall artist.
+Delroy Thompson (born 19 November 1965), better known by his stage name Pinchers, is a Jamaican reggae and dancehall artist.

+Career
-He released one album as a teenager in Jamaica for Blue Trac Records, before moving to the UK in 1985.

-In his career since 1985, Pinchers made his first hits in 1986 with "Borrow No Gun", which he released through King Jammy, "Abrakabra", "Eat Man", and "Jailhouse Hot".
+He released his first album as a teenager in Jamaica for Blue Trac Records, before briefly moving to the UK in 1985.
+Pinchers made his first hits in 1986 with "Borrow No Gun", which he released through King Jammy, "Abrakabra", "Eat Man", and "Jailhouse Hot".
 Pinchers gained fame with the single "Agony", from the album of the same name produced by King Jammy.
 In the same year, he recorded the Mass Out album, produced by Philip "Fatis" Burrell and backed by Sly & Robbie, Jackie Mittoo and Robbie Lyn, among others.

-In 1990, he had another hit, "Bandelero", which endures as probably his most remembered single and also released the songs "Carpenter", "Call Upon Mi God", and "Cross Them Bridge" in 1993.
+In 1990, he released "Bandelero", which became his signature tune.
+It was later part of the soundtrack for the movie Shottas.
+He continued with hits through the mid-1990s, including "Carpenter", "Send Another One Come" and "Venti Uno" with Bounty Killer.

+Pinchers continues to record music and perform concerts, where he is known for his elaborate outfits.
+He states his name was a continuation of other Jamaican artists in the 1980s named after carpentry tools such as Pliers, Screwdriver and Tenor Saw.

+Personal life

 In January 2015, he was among a group of men who were shot at in Queenborough, Jamaica; two men were killed and Thompson was hit in his left arm, breaking two bones.

+Thompson has a daughter Deyanah Martin-Thompson born October 1992.
+She is the longtime partner of Stoke City player Daniel Johnson.
+He has 12 children in total (8 daughters and 4 sons).